Resisting Happiness Book Summary I Why You Resist?

 • We all have been there where we look at others and ask Why would anybody do something so stupid?”
 The answer is universal and disarmingly simple: People do stupid things because they mistakenly believe those stupid things will make them happy.

-• Do you compare yourself with others in unhealthy way?
-Comparison is a destroyer of happiness.
+• Do you compare yourself with others in an unhealthy way?
+Comparison is a destroyer of Happiness.

-• Gossip, laziness, fear, excuses, negative thinking, ingratitude, and jealousy are all destroyers of happiness.
+• Gossip, laziness, fear, excuses, negative thinking, ingratitude, and jealousy destroy Happiness.

 3) Something is Missing

-• Matthew encourages digging dip in to sense that we get time to time that something is missing, instead of avoiding it.
+• Matthew encourages digging deeper into a sense that something is missing occasionally instead of avoiding it.

 • It’s okay to be dissatisfied.
 Being dissatisfied and pretending that we are not is the kind of lie that leads to spiritual and physical illness.

-• Our dissatisfaction is trying to lead us to something better, or something different altogether.
+• Our dissatisfaction is trying to lead us to something better or different altogether.
 If you sense that something is missing in your life, stop ignoring it.
 Start paying attention to it.
 God is trying to tell you something.

 4) Are You Spiritually Healthy?

 • When your body is hungry, your stomach growls.
-Your soul has ways of showing you it is hungry too.
-When, we get impatient with our children, colleagues, or a stranger, It’s sign that our soul needs some attention.
+Your soul has ways of showing you it is hungry, too.
+When we get impatient with our children, colleagues, or a stranger, It’s a sign that our soul needs attention.

-• When, we are spiritually healthy, we tend to be focused, invigorated, patient, and generous.
-When, we aren’t healthy spiritually, we tend to be irritable, restless, and discontented.
+• When spiritually healthy, we tend to be focused, invigorated, patient, and generous.
+When we aren’t healthy spiritually, we tend to be irritable, restless, and resentful.

 • Spend 10 minutes a day conversing with God.
 Quiet prayer, or however you frame it.
-Idea is to turn to power higher than yourself and express yourself freely, and seek guidance.
+The idea is to turn to power higher than yourself, express yourself freely, and seek guidance.

 • As you begin to go deeper and deeper into prayer, God will help you to answer four questions: Who am I?
 What am I here for?
 What matters most?
 What matters least?